dlueth/qoopido.demand/README.md

 	// ... that could not be loaded/resolved
 	demand.list('rejected');

-	// ..t that where successfully loaded and resolved demand.list('resolved');
+	// .. that where successfully loaded and resolved demand.list('resolved');

+	// .. that where taken from localStorage cache demand.list('hit');

+	// .. that no valid cache was found but should be cached demand.list('miss');
 ```